Overseas Patrol Squadron: French Shore

+Profumo affair

+A major political scandal in the United Kingdom happened during the early 1960s.
+The scandal involved John Profumo, the Secretary of State for War, who had an extramarital affair with Christine Keeler, a 19-year-old model.
+The affair became a significant issue because Keeler was also involved with a Soviet naval attaché, raising concerns about national security.

+Lord Astor, specifically William Astor, 3rd Viscount Astor, was implicated in the scandal because Keeler and her friend Mandy Rice-Davies often stayed at his estate, Cliveden.
+During the trial, Rice-Davies famously responded to Astor's denial of an affair with her by saying, "Well he would, wouldn't he?".
+This remark became iconic and highlighted the scandal's mix of politics, sex, and espionage.

+The Profumo affair severely damaged the credibility of the British government at the time and contributed to the resignation of Prime Minister Harold Macmillan.

 1950s

 HMS Welcome—from the Scottish region of the Fishery Protection Squadron—was sent to Lossiemouth on 1 June 1953, to act as reviewing ship for a "Coronation fleet review" involving about 70 fishing vessels from the ports of Hopeman, Burghead and Nairn, as well as Lossiemouth proper.
 A Fleet Air Arm helicopter gave a demonstration of air-sea rescue operations as part of the display.

 On 17 April 1957, the Glasgow Herald reported that several East Anglian herring drifters (based at Aberdeen) were encountering trouble with Russian fisherman, who were intentionally fouling the nets of the British in the fishing grounds 40 miles off the coast of Norway.
 The Ocean Starlight (Yarmouth) lost 50 nets, the George Spashett (Lowestoft) lost 42, and the Ocean Sunlight (Lowestoft) lost 14.
 The skippers lodged complaints with the Fishery Board Officer at Aberdeen, and it was considered "possible that a fishery protection vessel may be sent".

 About a year later, in April 1958, HMS Belton was sent to the northern fisheries to protect British trawlers against Russian incursions, and HMS Mariner, a fishery protection vessel, was officially handed over to the Burmese Navy to become a minesweeper and training vessel.
 The handover ceremony took place at the Pool of London, and was presided over by the Burmese ambassador and Earl Mountbatten.